 Roy Buchanan on turning down the Rolling Stones, loving Van Halen, and being flattered by Jeff Beck

-me 'n Roy backstage at the Pump, February 10, 1986 ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, FEB.
+me 'n Roy at the Town Pump, February 10, 1986 ORIGINALLY PUBLISHED ON FEB.
 7, 1986 By Steve Newton Not many guitarists can say they were invited to join the Rolling Stones.
 Not many can say they turned the offer down either.
-But Roy Buchanan--quite possibly the best white blues guitarist in … Continue reading Roy Buchanan on turning down the Rolling Stones, loving Van Halen, and being flattered by Jeff Beck
+But Roy Buchanan--quite possibly the best white blues guitarist in the world--can say … Continue reading Roy Buchanan on turning down the Rolling Stones, loving Van Halen, and being flattered by Jeff Beck

 My first interview with Stevie Ray Vaughan, when he sang me three lines of an Earl King song